 What is it?
 At about 17:30, a guy called Marcello comes with his guitar and books containing the lyrics of hundreds of songs identified by numbers.
 Then, in a happy chaos, the clients shout a number, Marcello plays the corresponding song, and the whole bar, thanks to the lyrics written in the book, can all sing together.
 And so on for several hours (until about 21:00)…

-Of course, most songs are French classics (Piaf, Gainsbourg, Brassens, Brel…) but there are also several famous songs in English, and even a few in Italian or Spanish, so it is definitely not only a locals’ place and every time I go there, I am happy to see foreign people having as much fun (and singing just as bad) as the francophones.
+Of course, most songs are French classics (Piaf, Gainsbourg, Brassens, Brel…) but there are also several famous songs in English, and even a few in Italian or Spanish, so it is definitely not only a locals’ place and every time I go there, I am happy to see foreign people or even tourists having as much fun (and singing just as bad) as the francophones.